See more social connections

 Please click on a question to view the corresponding answer.

 Hallmark community involvement and charitable support starts with our hometowns.
-These include our corporate headquarters in Kansas City, Mo., as well as locations where we operate production and distribution facilities — Liberty, Mo.; Lawrence and Leavenworth, Kan.; Enfield, Conn.; Metamora, Ill.; Columbus, Ga.; and Center, Texas.
+These include our corporate headquarters in Kansas City, Mo., as well as locations where we operate production and distribution facilities — Liberty, Mo.; Lawrence and Leavenworth, Kan.; Metamora, Ill.; and Center, Texas.
 Read more about how Hallmark makes funding decisions in the Community Involvement Program Guidelines and follow steps for how to apply online.

 In cities where Hallmark operates facilities, organizations may request assistance in recruiting Hallmark employees for board membership, program services, and other meaningful volunteer experiences.
 We cannot guarantee that Hallmark employees will agree to volunteer; volunteering is an individual, personal decision made by each employee.
 Read more about how to apply for volunteer assistance.

-Hallmark only accepts fundraising event sponsorship applications for organizations based in the Kansas City area, and generally is not interested in lead or title sponsorship benefits for the purpose of marketing or increased exposure for the company.
+We are only able to accept fundraising event sponsorship applications for organizations based in the Kansas City area.
+We are not usually interested in lead or title sponsorship benefits for marketing or increased exposure for the company.
 Read more about how to apply for fundraising event sponsorship.